Axon: Autonomic

 The autonomic nervous system has two kinds of peripheral fibers:

 Clinical significance

-In order of degree of severity, injury to a nerve can be described as neurapraxia, axonotmesis, or neurotmesis.
+In order of degree of severity, injury to a nerve in the peripheral nervous system can be described as neurapraxia, axonotmesis, or neurotmesis.

 Concussion is considered a mild form of diffuse axonal injury.
 Axonal injury can also cause central chromatolysis.
-The dysfunction of axons in the nervous system is one of the major causes of many inherited neurological disorders that affect both peripheral and central neurons.
+The dysfunction of axons in the nervous system is one of the major causes of many inherited and acquired neurological disorders that affect both peripheral and central neurons.